lepalmer01/SVG-Generator/README.md

 # SVG Logo Generator
-The SVG Logo Maker is a Node.js command-line application designed for web developers who need a simple and customizable logo for their projects without the need for a graphic designer.
+The SVG Logo Generator is a Node.js command-line application designed for web developers who need a simple and customizable logo for their projects without the need for a graphic designer.

 ## Table of Contents
 * [Installation](#installation)